 New carious lesions, premature extractions, caries or restorations (fillings) in anterior teeth, multiple restorations, history of repeated restorations, no fissure sealants, multi-band orthodontics and presence of partial dentures increase the risk of caries development and put the child in high risk.
 As these factors decrease, the child moves from high to low risk category.

 So, now you know the causes that may put your child at high risk for developing dental caries.
 I advise you to understand these factors and take appropriate action.
 The first step you must take is to start using a toothpaste that contains either fluoride or CCA-ACP.
-To buy a good toothpaste you can choose any of the following link.
+Alao, plan for and have your child get checked by a dentist.